Bfgeshka/awesome-c/README.md

 * [encog/encog-c](https://github.com/encog/encog-c) - The Encog project for C/C++
 * [glouw/tinn](https://github.com/glouw/tinn) - The tiny neural network library
 * [iunderstand/SWE](https://github.com/iunderstand/SWE) - SWE Toolkit.
 Learning Semantic Word Embeddings based on Ordinal Knowledge Constraints.
 A general framework to incorporate semantic knowledge into the popular data-driven learning process of word vectors.
 Applications including word similarity, sentence completion, etc. ACL-2015 long paper, Beijing, China
+* [knossos-project/knossos](https://github.com/knossos-project/knossos) - KNOSSOS is a software tool for the visualization and annotation of 3D image data and was developed for the rapid reconstruction of neural morphology and connectivity.

 ## Algoritm Implementations ##
 * [sort][434] - Collection of sorting routines, which type-specialize at